opensearch-project/documentation-website/_dashboards/visualize/maps.md

 1. Select the **Draw Rectangle** button.
 1. Draw the shape over the map area that you want to select.
-1. You can disable other filters from interacting with your shape filter by selecting your layer from the **Layers** panel and then under the **Filters** section, deselect **Apply global filters**.
+1. Disable other filters from interacting with your shape filter by selecting your layer from the **Layers** panel and then under the **Filters** section, deselect **Apply global filters**.
 You can use this option if you do not want the active layer to be filtered by spatial filters.
 1. Select the **Update** button.